 SES: SES donations

-eBility [IDEAS]: eBility can be used to list disability aids and equipment for donation or to search for free items currently available.
+eBility [IDEAS]: eBility can be used to list disability aids and equipment for donation or search for available free items.

 NDIS

 In an emergency, you should always call 000.
-For your own safety, please follow the advice from your local emergency services.
-For the latest updates in your region, including evacuation orders, visit the Queensland SES or NSW SES websites.
+For your safety, please follow the advice from your local emergency services.

-The NDIA priority is to support participants, their families and carers during this time.
-To ensure they can quickly provide support to any affected participants, they encourage you to contact the NDIS National Contact Centre on 1800 800 110.
+The NDIA's priority is to support participants, their families and carers during this time.
+They encourage you to contact the NDIS National Contact Centre on 1800 800 110 to ensure they can quickly support any affected participants.
 Please press “5” for help with flood-related issues.

-NDIA are prioritising all calls from participants affected by severe weather events.
+NDIA is prioritising all calls from participants affected by severe weather events.

 If you need urgent repairs or replacement of assistive technology, the NDIS National Contact Centre can help get funds authorised over the phone.
 Find out more about urgent AT repairs.